2020s in music: Hip hop

-Breakthroughs in rap music

 Megan Thee Stallion had two number one hits in the early half of the decade, including her collaboration with Cardi B titled "WAP" and her hit single "Savage".
 She released her debut album, Good News, to acclaim.
 At the 63rd Annual Grammy Awards, Megan was awarded with Best New Artist, and her collaboration with Beyonce on "Savage" won both Best Rap Song and Best Rap Performance.
-In 2022 and 2024, Megan released her albums Traumazine and Megan, respectively.
+In 2022 and 2024, Megan released her second and third studio albums, Traumazine and Megan, respectively.
 In 2024, her single, "Hiss", debuted at number one on the Billboard Hot 100 chart.

 Doja Cat quickly became one of the best-selling artists of the decade, with her breakthrough in late 2019.
 Her first number-one single, "Say So", aided this process, as it brought the public's attention to her work.
 In early 2021, Doja released the lead single "Kiss Me More" to her third studio album, Planet Her.
 The song received instant acclaim, peaking at number three on the Billboard Hot 100.
 After the release of Planet Her, Doja secured two more top-ten hits, with "Need to Know" and "Woman", peaking at number eight and seven, respectively.
 Planet Her became one of the best-selling albums of the decade, spending 26 weeks in the top 10 of the Billboard 200 chart.
 Her fourth studio album, Scarlet, debuted at number four on the Billboard 200 chart, and was preceded by the number-one single, "Paint the Town Red".

 Doechii reached newfound success in 2024 after the release of her critically acclaimed mixtape Alligator Bites Never Heal.
 The mixtape spawned multiple viral hits, such as "Nissan Altima" and "Denial is a River".
 At the 67th Annual Grammy Awards, Doechii became the third woman to ever win Best Rap Album, doing so for Alligator Bites Never Heal.

-Ice Spice reached popularity with the release of her debut EP, Like...?, launching her into commercial success.
+Ice Spice reached popularity with the release of her debut EP, Like..?, launching her into commercial success.
 She was featured on PinkPantheress' "Boy's a Liar Pt.
 2", giving both artists their first top ten hit.
 Spice's song, "Princess Diana" reached the top ten after a remix with Nicki Minaj was released.
 Taylor Swift released a remix with Spice on her song "Karma", which resulted in a peak of number two on the Hot 100 chart.
 Spice and Minaj collaborated once again for the Barbie soundtrack with their single "Barbie World", which samples "Barbie Girl" by Aqua—the song also charted within the top ten.
 Spice was nominated for Best New Artist at the 66th Annual Grammy Awards.